brandonong97/data_science_projects/README.md

-# Minimum Variance Portfolio with Regularisation
+# Minimum Variance Portfolio with Regularisation (Python)
 This project entails using historical data and supervised learning to find the weights which will comprise of the minimum variance portfolio and the bias-variance tradeoff of regularisation.